mantidproject/mantid/Code/Mantid/docs/source/algorithms/CalMuonDetectorPhases-v1.rst

 When left blank, *FirstGoodData* is set to the value stored in the input workspace and *LastGoodData* is set to the last available bin.
 The optional property *Frequency* allows the user to select an initial value for :math:`\omega`.
-If this property is not supplied, the algortihm takes this value from the *sample_magn_field* log multiplied by :math:`0.01355` MHz/G.
+If this property is not supplied, the algortihm takes this value from the *sample_magn_field* log multiplied by :math:`2*\pi *0.01355` MHz/G.

 Usage
 -----
-..
-Try not to use files in your examples,
-    but if you cannot avoid it then the (small) files must be added to autotestdata\UsageData and the following tag unindented

 .. include:: ../usagedata-note.txt

 **Example - CalMuonDetectorPhases**

 .. testcode:: CalMuonDetectorPhasesExample

-   # Create a host workspace
-   ws = CreateWorkspace(DataX=range(0,3), DataY=(0,2))
-   or
+   # Load four spectra from a muon nexus file
-   ws = CreateSampleWorkspace()
+   ws = Load(Filename='MUSR00022725.nxs', SpectrumMin=1, SpectrumMax=4)

-   wsOut = CalMuonDetectorPhases()
+   # Calibrate the phases and amplituds
+   detectorTable, fittingResults = CalMuonDetectorPhases(InputWorkspace='ws', LastGoodData=4)

    # Print the result
-   print "The output workspace has %i spectra" % wsOut.getNumberHistograms()
+   print "Detector 1 has phase %f and amplitude %f" % (detectorTable.cell(0,2), detectorTable.cell(0,1))
+   print "Detector 2 has phase %f and amplitude %f" % (detectorTable.cell(1,2), detectorTable.cell(1,1))
+   print "Detector 3 has phase %f and amplitude %f" % (detectorTable.cell(2,2), detectorTable.cell(2,1))
+   print "Detector 4 has phase %f and amplitude %f" % (detectorTable.cell(3,2), detectorTable.cell(3,1))

 Output:

 .. testoutput:: CalMuonDetectorPhasesExample

-  The output workspace has ?? spectra
+  Detector 1 has phase 0.673839 and amplitude 0.133418
+  Detector 2 has phase 0.451991 and amplitude 0.134742
+  Detector 3 has phase 0.269082 and amplitude 0.149763
+  Detector 4 has phase 0.140398 and amplitude 0.153004

 .. categories::

 .. sourcelink::
+    :filename: CalMuonDetectorPhases